 Cyber Liability Insurance protects you from the theft of sensitive data.
 If you suffer a data breach or software attack, Cyber Liability Insurance will cover the costs of notifying and restoring affected customers, recovering data and repairing security systems.

-Are Lawyers required to have Malpractice insurance?
+Are lawyers required to have Malpractice insurance?

 Many states have instituted minimum liability requirements for a law practice, and the trend is toward all states eventually mandating it.
-If the insurance coverage is not yet required, some states are requiring lawyers to disclose to clients whether or not they're carriying malpractice insurance.
+If the insurance coverage is not yet required, some states are requiring lawyers to disclose to clients whether or not they're carrying malpractice insurance.

 Do I need Malpractice Insurance as Attorney?